Ilves: History

+Raimo Helminen playing for Ilves in 2007.

 In the late 1980s, Ilves had another brief stint of moderate success when coached by Sakari Pietilä.
 It finished first after the regular season in 1988 but was eliminated in the first round of playoffs.
 The next year it came away with a bronze medal, and finally in 1990 it reached the finals, only to lose to TPS.

+Raimo Helminen facing off against Lukko player Pekka Sarrenheimo in 2008.

 For most of the 1990s, the club struggled with financial problems and unclear issues concerning ownership.
 In sports performance, the low point was in the spring of 1995, when Ilves finished last in the SM-liiga and had to fight the lower league teams SaPKo and SaiPa for their place among the elite for the next year.

 Ilves managed to avoid relegation and was promptly reborn as a viable championship candidate, reaching the semifinals in 1997 and the finals a year after that.

 The 2000s were a fairly mediocre period in Ilves history.
 After their bronze medal win in 2001, Ilves lost in the first round of the playoffs in six of the next seven seasons and missing the playoffs altogether in 2003.
 They managed to avoid relegation in 2010, 2012 and 2013.